mscook/CV/CV.rst

 ----------------

 An exhaustive list is at GitHub_.
 However, the most active/interesting are:
-    * Banzai_ (public placeholder repository), a next generation sequencing pipeline tool to go from many raw sequencing reads to draft genomes in a rapid and efficient manner.
-Banzai removes the the HPC complexity from users.
+    * Banzai_ (public placeholder repository): a next generation sequencing pipeline tool to go from many raw sequencing reads to draft genomes in a rapid and efficient manner.
+Banzai removes the complexity of the high performance computing environment from users.
 Employs the *Python fabric library*.
 Greater than 15K lines of code.
-    * SeqFindr_, easily create informative genomic feature plots.
+    * SeqFindr_: easily create informative genomic feature plots.
 It's a tool to detect the presence or absence of genomic features given a database describing these features and a set of draft and/or complete genomes.
 There have been SeqFindr spin-offs (SeqFindr-Web, plasmid-barcodes).
 Employs the *Python NumPy, SciPy, matplotlib and Biopython libraries*.
-    * pipelin.es_ (with A/Prof Torsten Seemann), Pipelin.es is a next generation sequencing data analysis pipeline evaluation tool using docker_ images.
+    * pipelin.es_ (with A/Prof Torsten Seemann): Pipelin.es is a next generation sequencing data analysis pipeline evaluation tool using docker_ images.
-    * BanzaiDB_, a tool for pairing Microbial Genomics Next Generation Sequencing analysis with a NoSQL database (RethinkDB).
+    * BanzaiDB_: a tool for pairing Microbial Genomics Next Generation Sequencing analysis with a NoSQL database (RethinkDB).

 .. _Banzai: https://github.com/mscook/Banzai-MicrobialGenomics-Pipeline
 .. _SeqFindr: https://github.com/mscook/SeqFindR